apache/mesos/docs/high-availability-framework-guide.md

   * `TASK_FAILED` indicates that a task aborted with an error.
   * `TASK_KILLED` indicates that a task was killed by the executor.
-  * `TASK_LOST` indicates that the task was running on an agent that has lost contact with the current master (typically due to a network partition or the agent host crashing).
+  * `TASK_LOST` indicates that the task was running on an agent that has lost contact with the current master (typically due to a network partition or an agent host failure).
 This case is described further below.
   * `TASK_ERROR` indicates that a task launch attempt failed because of an error in the task specification.

+Note that the same task status can be used in several different (but usually related) situations.
+For example, `TASK_ERROR` is used when the framework's principal is not authorized to launch tasks as a certain user, and also when the task description is syntactically malformed (e.g., the task ID contains an invalid character).
+The `reason` field of the `TaskStatus` message can be used to disambiguate between such situations.

 ## Dealing with Partitioned or Failed Agents